 If you’re feeling stumped about how to write a decent press release boilerplate, you’ve come to the right place, friend.
 Gather around as I share with you the wisdom and know-how to make your company and your events stand out.
+Plus, I’m giving you 15 boilerplate examples to make it easy for you to create your own.

 The press release boilerplate sits at the bottom of your press release.
 Companies should have a standard boilerplate ready to go whenever they need it.
 Think of it as the company’s watermark, but in writing.